CrisCariqueo/Mindfull_Monkey-uxd/README.md

 > I just opened TikTok for a minute, and now three hours are gone.
 > I can't focus on my work without checking Instagram.
-> I can't sleep well and I'm always tired
+> I can't sleep well and I'm always tired.

 Today, a significant portion of the population is struggling with addiction to social media and other mobile applications.
 This addiction leads to a continuous cycle of distraction, decreased productivity, and negative impacts on mental well-being.
 People often feel a lack of control over their digital habits, losing valuable time and energy they could dedicate to more meaningful pursuits.